Nico0f/Nico0f/README.md

 - Computer Science - University of Buenos Aires, Buenos Aires, Argentina <br />
 *January 2023 - present* <br />
-Knowledge of computer theory, algorithms and programming languages.
+Knowledge of computer theory, algorithms and programming languages. <br />

-- Full Stack Web Developer - Henry Bootcamp, Buenos Aires, Argentina <br />
-*August 2022 - January 2023* <br />
-Bootcamp where I developed experience in various technologies such as JavaScript, TypeScript, React, Redux, NodeJS, ExpressJS, SQL, PostgreSQL, and MongoDB.
-In addition to learning teamwork and how to function in a social environment with colleagues from different countries and cultures, improving my communication.
+Hands-on experience with access and networking technologies during university projects.

 * Learning Golang language with various courses over the years with a focus on back-end services and scripting.